-Two collaborative works with experimentalists are also included in the thesis.
-One is on the strain control of the skyrmion.
+A collaborative works with experimentalists on the strain control of magnetic skyrmions is also included in the thesis.
 It has been observed that anisotropic tensile strain to the sample produces a large anisotropic deformation of the crystallized form of skyrmions.
 The experimental results are compared with the simulation, and we conclude that the anisotropic strain as small as 0.3% corresponds to the change in the anisotropy of the Dzyaloshinskii-Moriya interaction as large as 20%.
-The other is on the suppression of the Bragg peaks of skyrmion crystal under a current.
-Without current, three Bragg peaks are equivalent because of the symmetry.
-However, the current breaks the degeneracy completely, i.e. all the three peaks become inequivalent.
-This theoretical prediction stimulated the corresponding neutron scattering experiment, and the experiment is now ongoing.

 Final part of the thesis is on the current-induced dynamics of the magnetic domain wall with many Bloch lines.
 In the researches on the skyrmion dynamics, we have recognized the importance of the skyrmion number, or the solid angle, which results in a small threshold current density.
 The same idea can be applied to the domain wall.
 When one introduces a Bloch line, the wall gets nonzero skyrmion charge distribution around the Bloch line.
 Then one expects that a threshold current density will be much smaller than that of the domain wall without any internal structure.
 To analyze the dynamics, we derived the equation of motion in terms of the wall-normal displacement and the wall-magnetization orientation.
 We solved it to show that the velocity became similar to that of a skyrmion.
-More importantly, the threshold current density is even smaller than that of a skyrmion by a factor of α .
+More importantly, the threshold current density is even smaller than that of a skyrmion by a factor of $\alpha$ .
 This is in sharp contrast to the magnetic-field-driven case, where the mobility is suppressed by the existence of Bloch lines.